gsblinkhorn/CatBot/README.md

 # Cat-Bot
 'Cat-Bot' is a Python-powered (Python 3.6), Reddit-scraping application for automatically generating and emailing a cat-themed newsletter, 'The Feline Fanatic'.
-In order to run the program, download all files into a local directory.
+In order to run the program, clone this repository.
 With some simple tweaks to the config_sample.py file, the driver file will be ready to execute.
 If Python 3 is not installed, you will need to download and install that as well.
 [Download Python 3 here](https://www.python.org/downloads/).
-This program was designed on a Windows machine.
+This program was designed on a Linux machine.
 You will need a Reddit bot account to login with and a gmail address to send the message from.

 ## Third-Party Libraries
 - requests